Armstrong Creek (Vic.)

 In terms of cultural diversity, Armstrong Creek records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Armstrong Creek's population shows above-average cultural diversity, with 19.4% born overseas and 14.0% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 38.1%.
-The most notable overrepresentation is in Other religions, comprising 2.2%, compared to None% in Rest of Vic.
+Armstrong Creek's population showed above-average cultural diversity, with 19.4% born overseas and 14.0% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 38.1%.
+The 'Other' religious category was overrepresented at 2.2%, compared to Rest of Vic's 0.8%.

 Frequently Asked Questions - Diversity